 One of the key resources provided by the Resilient Energy Platform is a new guidebook — the Power Sector Resilience Planning Guidebook: A Self-Guided Reference for Practitioners.
 As a manual for power sector resilience planning, this guidebook can be used by policymakers, power sector investors, planners, system operators, and other energy-sector stakeholders to facilitate discussions and complete key steps of a power sector resilience planning process.
 Stakeholders can use the guidebook to develop strategic, country-specific processes that identify and implement actions to increase power sector resilience.

 The guidebook covers topics such as threats, impacts, vulnerabilities, risks, and resilient solutions.
 Each chapter includes activities that support planning and a presentation that can be used as a reference for background material or to conduct training workshops.

 For more information, visit the Resilient Energy Platform and the Power Sector Resilience Planning Guidebook.
 Topic-specific resources include Institutional Solutions to Enhance Power Sector Resilience and Power Sector Resilience Technical Solutions.

 Isabel McCan is a Communications Project Coordinator at the National Renewable Energy Laboratory.
-She holds a B.A. in Journalism Studies from the University of Denver and is currently working toward her Master of Business Administration from the University of Colorado at Denver.
+She holds a Bachelor of Arts in Journalism Studies from the University of Denver and is currently pursuing her Master of Business Administration from the University of Colorado Denver.